Gift buying is never particularly easy, especially when it comes to kids. The 4 gift rule is an excellent solution.

 Wear: Sports kit, jewellery, jeans, clothing store gift card

-Read: Graphic novels, fictions series, biographies, magazine subscription
+Read: Graphic novels, fiction series, biographies, magazine subscription

-As we said above, the 4 gift rules is great because it helps teach children that they can’t always have everything they want, and helps them to focus on things they actually need.
+As we said above, the 4 gift rule is great because it helps teach children that they can’t always have everything they want, and helps them to focus on things they actually need.

 It also teaches them about sustainability — since you’re not buying anything in excess, meaningful gift giving, and gratitude — since they’ll get gifts they’ll really appreciate.
 And again, also makes sure each child gets the same number of gifts, saving you the headache of deciding how many presents to get for each child this Christmas.